INGV/shakemap/README.md

 ```

 ## Contribute
-Please, feel free to contribute.
+Please, feel free to contribute..

 ## Author
 (c) 2019 Valentino Lauciani valentino.lauciani[at]ingv.it